 2) Use hot, hot water on drainage areas

 Sinks, tubs, toilet bowls and drainage systems tend to experience scum build up inside their drainage systems.
 Such build-up may cause blockages, and fouls smell if left unattended for long periods.
 To get rid of such, pour hot water into these areas before or after cleaning the entire bathroom.

 3) Invest in the right cleaning supplies for each element

 You may be tempted to use your cheap powder soap because it seems efficient and it smells good.
-However, cheap can be very expensive and ineffective.
-Bathrooms don’t harbour ordinary dirt such as dust particles.
-They provide a cosy home for slime, fungi (mould), bacteria and many parasites.
-Remember, bacteria thrive in wet areas.
+However, cheap can often mean ineffective.
+Bathrooms don’t harbour ordinary dirt such as dust particles, they provide a cosy home for slime, fungi (mould), bacteria and many parasites.
+Remember, bacteria thrives in wet areas.

 This is why you need to use designated cleaners and cleaning materials.
 Each part of the bathroom requires substances with the right combination of chemicals.
-Mould infested areas, for instance, require acid-based solutions while the toilet bowl and bathtub might need anti-bacterial materials to ensure total germ elimination.
+For example, mould infested areas require acid-based solutions while the toilet bowl and bathtub might need anti-bacterial materials to ensure total germ elimination.

 4) Create a bathroom cleaning checklist beforehand